kankittikan/mcdoksakura_inventory_backup/README.md

 -   **Automatic Backups**: When a player dies, their inventory (including armor) is automatically saved.
 -   **Multiple Backups**: Stores the last three death inventories for each player.
 -   **Admin Restoration**: Server operators can easily restore a player's inventory using a simple command.
+-   **Backup Listing**: List all available backups for a player and restore a specific backup by index.

 ## Installation